rstutsman/rstutsman.github.io/_posts/2015-01-30-writing-gotchas.md

 this small collection of checks was potent for me.
 They significantly improved improved the flow of ideas in my writing.

-- **Topic Sentence (TS)**: 90% of paragraphs must start with a topic sentence.
+**Topic Sentence (TS)**: 90% of paragraphs must start with a topic sentence.
 Is it sometimes advantageous to have topic sentences elsewhere in a paragraph?
 Maybe, but don't bother.
 Putting the topic sentence first gives the paragraph a clear direction, and it's hard to make an argument significantly harms style.
 Another benefit: it's easy to skim though a section (or whole paper) and get the flow just by reading the first sentence of each paragraph.
 Suspense is for novels and movies: just tell the reader the punchline up front.

-  - *Cheat*: Using a semicolon or colon can be useful to lead into a paragraph with an independent clause that isn't the topic sentence.
+*Cheating on TS*: Using a semicolon or colon can be useful to lead into a paragraph with an independent clause that isn't the topic sentence.
 This should be minimized if possible, but it works well when transitioning between concepts.
 The key here, is that the reader shouldn't leave the first sentence without knowing what the paragraph is going to cover.
-- **Cross Contamination (CC)**: Each paragraph should only cover one idea.

-  Side-effect - important topics may be covered all over
+**Cross Contamination (CC)**: Each paragraph must only cover one idea.
+This is critical to keep from derailing a reader's flow of thought and obscuring the main point that is being made.
+As a detail-oriented engineering-type, I feel the need to touch on everything that is related to the idea at hand.
+I think this stems from a two issues.
+First, engineers tend to wildly over-estimate the importance of technical details, and, second, they worry that someone might think they are dumb if something is omitted.

+Paying attention to cross contamination has another important perk: it pushes for each idea to have a "home" in the text.
+Often, I find that I cross contaminate the same idea into many points in a text.
+This is a key indicator that something important isn't explained adequately.
+When this happens, it's best to refactor by collecting the fragmented idea into a single place in the text.

+*Cheating on CC*: After a asdffsaafd MESSY  idea has After that occasional asides to the idea's new home in the text can be okay, but don't be paranoid by referencing the same idea all over the place.

-- **Leading with Details (LD)**: XYZ
+**Leading with Details (LD)**: XYZ

-- **Finish the Thought (FT)**: XYZ
+**Finish the Thought (FT)**: XYZ

-- **Vague and Mysterious (VM)**: XYZ
+**Vague and Mysterious (VM)**: XYZ

 Why these work:
 - Rote, mindless, simple - like a type checker for the concepts of a paragraph.